its0xRay/Javascript-basics/README.md

 Variables declared within a function is Local to the function.
 Can be accessed only within that function.

 ## Higher-order methods available on JavaScript arrays
-* forEach: General-purpose iteration, no return value.
+* forEach: General-purpose iteration, no return value. (iterates over each element)
-* map: Transformation, returns a new array.
+* map: Transformation, returns a new array. (ex- square all the numbers inside the array)
-* filter: Selection, returns a new array with a subset of elements.
+* filter: Selection, returns a new array with a subset of elements. (ex- filter elements >50)
-* reduce: Accumulation, returns a single value.
+* reduce: Accumulation, returns a single value. (ex- sum the array)